 The modern Mini's third-generation family is in the process of being updated.

 That leaves us with the Countryman as the final member to be updated.
 The recent sighting of a prototype suggests the update should happen soon.
-Look for it to be introduced for the 2021 model year.
+Look for it to be introduced shortly as a 2021 model.

 Mini only instigates mild updates for its cars' mid-cycles, which for the Countryman should entail some refreshed front and rear fascias and a new Union Jack-style graphic for the taillights.
 The car will also sport a more streamlined Mini logo.